The good parent versus the garden!

 - Creeping Jenny (Moneywort)

-A perennial flowering plant, often makes itself at home in our gardens with little effort!
+A perennial flowering plant, often makes itself at home in our gardens with very little effort on our part!
 A good diuretic.
 Shouldn’t be eaten in high quantities as the leaves contain oxalates.

-A lovely lawn dwelling perennial flower.
+A small, lawn dwelling perennial flower.
 The daisy poses very little or no toxicity risk.

 - Evening Primrose (Oenothera biennis)